macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

 - **Detection**:
   - Test if older versions of the API can be accessed by changing the version number in the URL.
   - Ensure that all API versions are documented, and brute force test hidden or deprecated endpoints (e.g., `/v1/admin`).
+- **Can Detection Be Automated?**: **Partially**
+  - Tools can automate the discovery of API versions by altering the URL (e.g., changing `/v2/` to `/v1/`).
+However, detecting outdated or deprecated APIs might require manual verification.

 ## 10. Insufficient Logging & Monitoring